Molesmalo/StarWarsMod4AirMash/Extensions-part4.md

 Those are the lines for the constructor method of our class.
 In our example we don't need any initialization code for this theme, that's why those lines are commentated.

-But here is the place to put our initialization code in case we needed it.
-We would need it, for example, to create our own `SettingsProvider` object like we learned in Part 3, and it would look something like this:
+But here is the place to put our initialization code in case we need it.
+We would need it, for example, to create our own `SettingsProvider` for the theme (both the theme and the extension can have their own SettingsProvider).
+It's similar to what we learned in Part 3, but instead of offering settings for the whole extension, it offers for the theme (and it's not show when the theme is not loaded).
+It would look something like this:
 ```js
     constructor() {
         super();